canmom/canmom.github.io/fiction/lunarians.md

 ---

 It would be tempting to imagine that the first Albionite to survive a landing on our Holy Moon would do so with a prayer.
-They would declare the fervent wish of the dead generations to let paradise find release from the bones of Albion, perhaps.
+They would speak, perhaps, of the fervent wish of the dead generations to find release from the poison bones of Albion.
 Or something simpler: a quiet word of respect and awe.
 And I wonder if, one day, when they write the history of our deeds, that is what they will have me say.

 It's not what I said, though.
 I said 'oh fuck'.

 ---

 We decoupled without a problem.
 Our descent followed perfectly the gravity curve, wasting not a drop of precious fuel.
-Our flight computer performed just as it had in a thousand practice runs.
+Our flight abacus performed just as it had in a thousand practice runs.
 The landing site was clear, flat, free of boulders.

 It wasn't enough to save them.

-Later, I would determine that the landing spar was the problem.
-A structural weakness in the steel caused it to shear into a perfect, heavenly lance aligned precisely with the worst possible corner.
+Later, I would determine that a landing spar was the problem.
+A structural weakness in the steel caused it to shear into a perfect, heavenly lance aligned precisely with a corner.
 The force of our landing drove it straight through the metal and into the spine of esteemed Flight Engineer Uyam, breaking the pressure seal on her suit and scattering thirty years of rocketry experience out across the regolith.

 I was at this moment throttling down, announcing my historic first words as the spacecraft listed unexpectedly.
 After that...
 I believe the descent fuel tank, still quite full thanks to my fine efforts, collided with the oxidiser.
 A brief but searing gout of flame would have sprayed upwards, directly through seat of Geologist-Royal Zhu Quan.
 I, however, could not really assess this situation, since that was the moment when the emergency charges fired.
 My pilot capsule detached from the lander, bounced twice, and came to rest with a perfect angle to view the rest of the rocket fold in on itself like a closing flower.